 - You’ll be presented with 10 questions, but you only have to answer 3 of them.

 I need to reset my password because I have forgotten it, or it has expired.

 - Go to my.lmu.edu.

 - Click on Reset Your Password.

 - If you have not already set your password security questions, you will be asked to verify your identity with the last four digits of your SSN and DOB prior to setting your password.

 - If you have set your password security questions, you will be presented with 2 of the 3 questions that you previously set answers for.

-- If you have problems answering the questions, call the ITS Help Desk at 310-338-7777 during regular business hours.
+- If you have problems answering the questions, call the ITS Service Desk at 310-338-7777 during regular business hours.